matthewjerome429/Coursera_Capstone/README.md

-# Coursera_Capstone
+# coursera_capstone
-Repository for Coursera capstone project.
+Repository for Coursera capstone project by Matthew.